-Since its founding in 2006,CTBTA has raised and donated nearly $1.5 million dollars.These funds provide direct support to brain tumor patients and families, while also advancing research and improving quality of care.
+Since its founding in 2006,CTBTA has raised and donated over $1.6 million dollars.These funds provide direct support to brain tumor patients and families, while also advancing research and improving quality of care.

 “Thanks to CTBTA’s support, we’ve been able to assist a teen boy diagnosed with craniopharyngioma.
 Since this type of brain tumor is not technically classified as cancer, his family didn’t qualify for cancer-specific funds.
 Thankfully, your support includes all brain tumor patients, and we were able to use the funds to assist the family with lodging for proton radiation in Boston.
 This assistance took a huge burden off this family and the patient has successfully completed treatment.”

 CTBTA's impact takes on many forms — from research identifying the molecular structure of brain tumor cells to purchasing cinema-vision goggles for pediatric MRI patients.
 All contribute to the organization’s primary vision:To make Connecticut a center of excellence in brain tumor care.

 CTBTA works in partnership with the following hospitals and brain cancer centers: